-- (iv) The third major cause for delay is unprecedented and incessant rains and massive storm from June 2017 to October 2017 which caused flooding of roads and also at project site which lead to stoppage of work, idling of labour and equipment, hampering the construction work. - (v) The fourth major cause for delay is introduction of GST resulted in uncertainty in the tax regime which slowed down manufacturing and as well as the service industry across the country from July 2017 to September 2017 which further delayed supply of key equipment which further delayed the project. - (vi) Module suppliers reneged on orders because of various factors like increase in internal targets by the State of China for 2017, reduction in anti-dumping duty by the European Union, exponential purchases by US based IPPs which forced the developers to either agree on increased rates and amend the LCs which resulted in increase in Capital cost or to look at alternative suppliers which resulted in further delays.
-Further, Customs authority in our country have been wrongly classifying SPV modules and charging taxes at 7.5% which also delayed release of SPV modules.

-(vii) Article 9 of PPA deals with various circumstances which constitute nonpolitical events and direct political events under the force majeure clause.
-The petitioner suffered due to both direct political and non-political events.
-Article 9.2 of PPA permits delay in the COD owing to force majeure events or till such event of default is rectified whichever is earlier upto a maximum period of 12 months and therefore, the petitioner has a genuine cause for retrospectively providing extension of the SCOD.
-The GOTS representation, by way of letter dated 29.06.2017, extended the SCOD of all solar power developers without any penalty upto 30.06.2017 and directed the TSDISCOMS to take further action accordingly.
-The Commission after examining the merits of force majeure events narrated by the petitioner accorded in-principle approval for extending SCOD upto 30.06.2017.
-Further, Energy department, GOTS by way of letter dated 23.08.2017, after careful consideration of the representation of force majeure events extended SCOD of solar power projects upto 31.10.2017 and directed TSDISCOMS to take further action and extend SCOD.
+- (iv) The third major cause for delay is unprecedented and incessant rains and massive storm from June 2017 to October 2017 which caused flooding of roads and also at project site which lead to stoppage of work, idling of labour and equipment, hampering the construction work. - (v) The fourth major cause for delay is the new projects of the government like Mission Bhagiratha, Mission Kakatiya and Project Kaleshwaram impacting land acquisition.
+Further, the policy of the government not to allot government land for power projects also contributed to the delay relating to acquisition of land. - (vi) The fifth major cause for delay is introduction of GST resulted in uncertainty in the tax regime which slowed down manufacturing and as well as the service industry across the country from July 2017 to September 2017 which further delayed supply of key equipment which further delayed the project. - (vii) Module suppliers reneged on orders because of various factors like increase in internal targets by the State of China for 2017, reduction in anti-dumping duty by the European Union, exponential purchases by US based IPPs which forced the developers to either agree on increased rates and amend the LCs which resulted in increase in Capital cost or to look at alternative suppliers which resulted in further delays.
+Further, Customs authority in our country have been wrongly classifying SPV modules and charging taxes at 7.5% which also delayed release of SPV modules. - (viii) Article 9.2 of PPA permits delay in the COD owing to force majeure events or till such event of default is rectified whichever is earlier up to a maximum period of 12 months and therefore, the petitioner has a genuine cause for retrospectively providing extension of the SCOD.
+The GOTS on representation, by way of letter dated 29.06.2017, extended the SCOD of all solar power developers without any penalty up to 30.06.2017 and directed the TSDISCOMS to take further action accordingly.
+The Commission after examining the merits of force majeure events narrated by the petitioner accorded in-principle approval for extending SCOD up to 30.06.2017.
+Further, Energy department, GOTS by way of letter dated 23.08.2017, after careful consideration of the representation of force majeure events extended SCOD of solar power projects up to 31.10.2017 and directed TSDISCOMS to take further action and extend SCOD.
+Further, the Commission by way of letter dated 11.01.2018 directed the respondents to allow synchronisation of all solar power projects which have filed completion certificates subject to giving an undertaking in the format given.